The Rise and Fall of Little Voice: Production history

 A UK touring production opened 3 September 2012 at the Yvonne Arnaud Theatre in Guildford.
 Starring Beverley Callard as Mari, Joe McGann as Ray, Ray Quinn as Billy, Duggie Brown as Mr Boo and Jess Robinson as Little Voice and was directed by the play's writer Jim Cartwright.
 The production was due to end at the Lyceum Theatre, Sheffield in December 2012.
 After a short interval this production resumed at the end of January in Newcastle and ran until the end of June 2013, visiting Torquay, Portsmouth, Tunbridge Wells, Brighton, Buxton amongst numerous venues.
 Joe McGann left the tour part way through and was replaced by Philip Andrew (who had been the understudy for the role).

 The Barn Theatre in Cirencester (UK) revived the play in June 2018.
 Described as 'A brilliant and brash revival' by The Stage* it included Sarah Louise Hughes in '...a spectacular debut*' straight from her training at Italia Conti as LV.
 The production was directed by Michael Strassen.

 In 2022 a new tour embarked around the UK, directed by Bronagh Lagan.
 It starred Christina Bianco as Little Voice, Shobna Gulati as Mari, Ian Kelsey as Ray, Fiona Mulvaney as Sadie/US Marie, Akshay Gulati as Billy, William Ilkley as Mr Boo/US Ray, James Robert Moore as The Phone Man/US Billy & Mr Boo and Anna Hale as understudy LV/Sadie.

+The play will return to the Dorfman Theatre at the Royal National Theatre, London in December 2026 in a revival directed by Robert Hastie, starring Francesca Mills as Little Voice, Jill Halfpenny as Marie and Paul Chuckle as Mr Boo, before touring the UK in February 2027.